 Pack up and move to a safe location if you become aware of a bush fire in your area or if you are advised to do so by RFS staff or Police.

 Change Your Plans

-If you know there is a bushfire in the area that you had intended to go camping in, make an alternate arrangement.
-Avoid travelling altogether on days of Total Fire Bans as fires can start and spread quickly.
+If you know there is a bush fire in the area that is your intended destination, consider making alternate arrangements.
+It may be a good idea to avoid travelling altogether on days of Total Fire Bans as fires can start and spread quickly.

 Make sure that you have a working fire extinguisher and a fire safety blanket.
 A woolen blanket can also be used to shield yourself from the fire.
 This can also be damped down with water to offer more protection.

 Monitor the radio, TV, mobile phone and internet for bush fire alerts.
 Also if you have a CB/UHF radio turn this on and monitor the conversations.

 If you do find yourself in a bush fire situation, put on protective clothing – long sleeved cotton shirt, long cotton trousers and boots, with cotton or woolen socks.
 Drink plenty of water to keep yourself hydrated.

 If you are staying in a caravan park or similar, ask where a safe spot is to shelter in the event of a fire.
 A brick amenities block, or similar may offer you the best protection.
 Always follow the directions of staff as they will have an Emergency plan in place and also knowledge of the local area.

 If you are travelling and you get caught in smoke or flames stay in your vehicle and follow these tips: